 - Encourage the child to attempt one line of the song at a time and gradually build it up, phrase by phrase.
 Allow them to take their time and don’t attempt the whole song if it seems too much.

 - Sing along as you play – this helps prevent them from getting lost, as well as anticipating what comes next.

-- Left Hand – Not to be attempted until the right hand can be played easily – usually 6 yrs +
+Left Hand Tune: I wouldn’t recommend for this to be attempted until the right hand can be played easily – usually children aged 6 yrs +.

 - Ask the child to play the right hand tune while you play the left hand so that they can hear how both hands and the musical line fit together.

 - This may be the first time that they have had a new position for the left hand, so spend a little time getting used to the C below middle C. Explain that the left hand is in the same place as the right hand but one octave lower.
 This is covered in my lesson Easiest Way to Learn the Notes if you need some exercises and games to practice note hopping!

 - The left hand should be approached in the same way as the right hand.
 Follow the fingering as detailed on the sheet music above and build it up gradually, working out each phrase at a time.

 - Sing along with the tune as you play the left hand accompaniment.
 This is always satisfying as you can hear how the left hand harmony notes fit together with the melody line.

 - Practice one hand each, taking in turns to play both the right hand and the left hand until the child finds each hand easy.

 - Playing it as a duet (one hand each) might be enough for some children.
 They should only be encouraged to play both hands together if they are keen to do so.